Toast Payroll: Social Security Number (SSN) Information Policy

 There are three options available to employers for validating SSNs for wage reporting purposes:

 When Toast Payroll receives this information, the Customer Care team will cross-reference the request against what is listed in the system.
-As of February 2026, amendments come with a $250 fee per request.
+As of February 2026, amendments come with a flat $250 fee per request.
 A request can include any number of employees, quarters, and FEINs as long as everything is included in one request.
 The request will process once the customer has agreed to pay the fee.

 Once the request has been processed, Toast Payroll will notify the employer via email.
 At that time, the employer and employee can find updated information in the Taxes & Documents section of their payroll profile.